olubabs01a/youtube-clone/README.md

 ### Future Improvements
 1. Use Terraform to spin up GCP resources
-1. Secure Configuration - limit hardcoded values
 1. Failed conversion retry limit - UI/email alert?
 1. Allow users to add title and description
+1. Add notifications / video status
 1. Include video timestamp
 1. Multi-video uploads
 1. Add object lifecycle rules for storage buckets (make it trendy for a few hours - someone using an old url should see ew that's so last season)
-1. Split config into global vs local to resolve duplicates?
-Add global util
+1. Send email when a conversion is completed
 1. Look into deployment manager configuration
-1. Add monitoring
+1. Add comments feature
 1. Allow non-persist after download (user can decide to remove their video and original)
 1. Enable requester pays
 1. See latest videos converted
 1. Allow others to see your video for 24 hours
 1. Allow user feedback - upvote, downvote, comments
 1. Regenerate 360p - see your latest uploads
-1. Jupyter Notebook to test conversion!!!
+1. Jupyter Notebook to test conversion
-- They can sign-in with Google
+- Sign-in with Google
 - Upload a video to convert
 - Decide one-time or join the feed
 - Render converted video